Apostolis2002/Chatroom/README.md

-University Of Piraeus Department of Informatics Undergraduate Course: Current Issues in Software Technology - Mobile Software
+# Chatroom Android App

-Academic Year: 2023-2024
+### University Of Piraeus Department of Informatics Undergraduate Course: Current Issues in Software Technology - Mobile Software

-Semester: 7th
+### Academic Year: 2023-2024

-Chatroom App: Android Project
+### Semester: 7th

-This project created for academic purposes only.
+### This project created for academic purposes only.